carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - How: VPC Peering request made; acceptor accepts request (either within or across accounts)
 - Requirements:
   - `Virtual Private Gateway`: It is the **VPN endpoint on the Amazon side** of your Site-to-Site VPN connection that can be attached to a **single VPC**.
 It is a **redundant** device.
-  - Customer gateway device: **One physical device or software application** on the on-premises Data Center side (out of AWS) of the Site-to-Site VPN connection.
+  - `Customer gateway device`: **One physical device or software application** on the on-premises Data Center side (out of AWS) of the Site-to-Site VPN connection.
   - For route propagation **you need to point your VPN-only subnet’s route tables at the VGW**.
-(Not Nat gateways)

 ###### VPN CloudHub

 ![VPN CloudHub](https://digitalcloud.training/wp-content/uploads/2022/01/VPC-4.jpg)

-- What: Connect locations in a **hub and spoke manner** using AWSs `Virtual Private Gateway`
+- What: Connect locations in a **hub and spoke manner** using AWSs `Virtual Private Gateway` for multiple Customer Gateways
 - When: Link remote offices for backup or primary WAN access to AWS resources and each other
 - Pros: Reuses existing Internet connections; supports BGP routes to direct traffic
 - Cons: Dependent on Internet connections; no inherent redundancy